prajzwal08/demo-repo/README.md

-# How to connect to Linux 668
+# How to Linux 668

 ## Initial Setup